SN 2024gy: Multi-epoch Spectroscopic Features Suggestive of Delayed Detonation in a Type Ia Supernova: conclusion

 \section{conclusion}

 We present photometric and spectroscopic observations of SN 2024gy in NGC 4216 ($z=0.00043$).
 The overall spectral evolution resembles that of normal SNe~Ia, while prominent \NaI\, absorption is attributed to the ISM rather than the CSM given the absence of temporal evolution.
-Multiple methods establish substantial host-galaxy reddening with $E(B-V)=0.38\pm0.10$ mag and a low extinction ratio of $R_V\approx 1.5$; the dereddened color curves show excellent agreement with SN~Ia templates.
+Multiple methods establish substantial host-galaxy reddening with $E(B-V)=0.38\pm0.10$ mag and a low extinction ratio of $R_V\approx 1.5$.

-Adopting the derived distance modulus of $\mu= 31.23\pm0.26$ mag, we calculate an absolute $B$-band peak brightness of $-19.25\pm0.28$ mag for SN 2024gy.
+Adopting the derived distance modulus of $\mu= 31.23\pm0.26$ mag, we calculate an absolute $B$-band peak brightness of $-19.25\pm0.29$ mag for SN 2024gy.
 This luminosity is fully consistent with the Phillips relation given its light-curve decline rate, $\Delta m_{15}(B) = 1.12\pm0.04$ mag.
 We estimate a peak bolometric luminosity of $L_{\rm max} = (1.2\pm0.3)\times10^{43}\ \rm{erg\ s^{-1}}$, corresponding to a synthesized $0.57\pm0.14\ {\rm M}_{\sun}$ of $^{56}$Ni.

-Multi-epoch spectroscopy reveals converging evidence for a delayed-detonation mechanism.
-Early-phase spectra exhibit extraordinarily strong HVFs in the \CaII\, IRT, with velocities exceeding 25,000 $~\rm km~s^{-1}$, contrasting with the significantly lower \SiII\,\ld\,6355 velocity of $\sim 16,000 ~\rm km~s^{-1} $ at the same epoch.
-This velocity disparity, coupled with deeper \SiII\,absorption indicative of enhanced IME synthesis, points to extended deflagration burning.
+The multi-epoch spectroscopy of SN 2024gy reveals possible evidence for a delayed-detonation mechanism.
+The early-phase spectra exhibit extraordinarily strong HVFs in the \CaII\, IRT, with velocities exceeding 25,000 $~\rm km~s^{-1}$, contrasting with the significantly lower \SiII\,\ld\,6355 velocity of $\sim 16,000 ~\rm km~s^{-1} $ at the same epoch.
+This velocity disparity, coupled with deeper \SiII\,absorption indicative of enhanced IME synthesis, points to deflagration burning.
 The absence of \SiII\, HVFs alongside prominent \CaII\,HVFs implies distinct ionization states in the outermost ejecta, likely due to minimal hydrogen mixing suppressing higher ionization --- a signature consistent with delayed detonation.
-Complementing this, nebular spectroscopy at $t\approx +404$ d provides independent validation: analysis of [\FeII] and [\NiII] emission lines yields a Ni/Fe mass ratio of $M_{\rm Ni}/M_{\rm Fe}=0.08\pm0.02$, aligning with the range predicted by delayed-detonation models.
-Together, these early and late spectroscopic diagnostics form an evidence chain converging on delayed detonation as the dominant explosion mechanism.
+Furthermore, the Ni/Fe mass ratio estimated from the nebular spectroscopy might aligns with the range predicted by delayed-detonation models.
+These early and late spectroscopic diagnostics form a possible evidence chain on delayed detonation as the explosion mechanism for SN 2024gy.

+In summary, the photometric properties of SN 2024gy are similar to that of normal SNe Ia.
+The spectroscopic evolution from early high-velocity features to late-time nucleosynthetic products indicate a possible delayed detonation.